David Weild IV: JOBS Act

 Capital Markets and Government Sponsored Entities Subcommittee's "hearing on market structure: Ensuring orderly, efficient, innovative and competitive markets for issuers and investors".
 He testified that inadequate tick sizes were damaging the ability of Wall Street to properly execute and support IPOs.
-As a result, small cap companies were being deprived of access to capital which in turn was undermining growth in the American economy.
-He also testified several times before the SEC Advisory Committee on Small and Emerging Companies and US Congress in the effort of passing the April 5, 2012 Jumpstart Our Business Startups Act through the US government, including hearings in November 2009 and June 2010.
+SEC Advisory Committee on Small and Emerging Companies and US Congress in the effort of passing the April 5, 2012 Jumpstart Our Business Startups Act through the US government made hearings in November 2009 and June 2010.
 Weild continued to testify before the US government regarding their ineffective rules for dealing with small cap corporations.
 The JOBS Act was signed into law by the President in April 2012.
 The final bill relied heavily on studies done by Weild and coauthor Edward Kim.
-His efforts have led him to be known as the "Father" of the JOBS Act, according to Forbes Magazine.
+His efforts have led him to be known as the "Father" of the JOBS Act.